Security-Onion-Solutions/securityonion-docs/detections.rst

 Starting at the top of the main Detections page, the Options menu allows you to set a few options.

 First, there is a toggle labeled ``Temporarily enable advanced interface features``.
 If you enable this option, then the interface will show more advanced features similar to :ref:`dashboards` and :ref:`hunt`.
-These advanced features are only enabled tempo rarily so if you navigate away from the page and then return to the page, it will default back to its simplified view.
+These advanced features are only enabled temporarily so if you navigate away from the page and then return to the page, it will default back to its simplified view.

-Next, you have the option to synchronize a particular detection engine such as ref:`suricata`, :ref:`strelka`, or :ref:`elastlert`.
+Next, you have the option to synchronize a particular detection engine such as :ref:`suricata` :ref:`strelka`, or :ref:`elastalert`.
 Once you've selected the detection engine that you want to synchronize, you can then click either the ``DIFFERENTIAL UPDATE`` or ``FULL UPDATE`` buttons.

 Query Bar
 ---------